nitred/ccRTC/README.md

  - ** ccRTC.begin()

-* The library uses the PRCM library of the CC3200 soruce code.
+* The library uses the PRCM library of the CC3200 source code.
 There is an RTC function that has been exposed in the PRCM library which has been used to get the RTC functionality.

 * The library follows the UNIX TIMESTAMP, so it has a range from 1st Jan 1970 to 18th Jan 2038